-Our response: FIFA finds former president of Afghanistan Football Federation guilty of sexual abuse claims
+Our response: FIFA finds former president of AFF guilty

 Following the decision by FIFA's independent ethics committee to impose a lifetime ban on former President of the Afghanistan Football Federation Mr Keramuudin Karim after finding him guilty of having abused his position and sexually abused various female players, His Royal Highness Prince Ali Bin Al-Hussein of Jordan, founder and chairman of AFDP Global and the Board of Advisors of AFDP Global have made the following statement.

 “FIFA has taken an important first step toward justice for those affected by individuals within the Afghanistan Football Federation (AFF).
 However, the lifetime ban and fine instituted today for the President of the AFF is not enough as it has been reported on multiple occasions that sexual harassment and abuse were widespread within AFF.
 All those involved, and those complicit in condoning or covering up this terrible abuse, must also be held fully accountable and punished.

 “It is our belief that the CHF 1 million fine imposed on the AFF President must be directed to the holistic support of the women and their families who have been affected by these unconscionable actions.
 They must also receive continued and appropriate protection from further persecution, intimidation and violence.